wokozub/RC-RL-FreqResp/README.md

 # RC-RL Frequency Response Analysis in MATLAB

 ## Introduction
 The goal of this project was to obtain Bode plots for first-order circuits using differential equations solved with the Runge-Kutta method in MATLAB.
+The project was carried out as part of the laboratory of the subject "Computational Techniques" at the AGH University of Krakow

 ## Method Overview
 A periodic input signal with a known frequency was applied to the circuit.
 Using the Runge-Kutta algorithm, the differential equations for RC and RL circuits were solved to determine the output waveforms.